DJm00n/sdk-api/sdk-api-src/content/winuser/nf-winuser-getrawinputdevicelist.md

 Type: <b>PRAWINPUTDEVICELIST</b>

 An array of <a href="/windows/desktop/api/winuser/ns-winuser-rawinputdevicelist">RAWINPUTDEVICELIST</a> structures for the devices attached to the system.
-Structures should be aligned on a **DWORD** (32-bit) boundary.
+Pointer should be aligned on a **DWORD** (32-bit) boundary.

 If <b>NULL</b>, the number of devices are returned in *<i>puiNumDevices</i>.